companyakis/companyakis/README.md

 ### Mustafa Buyukdereli 😄

 I like Python, JavaScript, Solidity and Haskell...
-And and Mojo!..
-Mojo?
-Rust?
-No:( I know, Rust is a strong soldier, but I think Mojo will be here.
+And and Mojo and Move!..
+But when:)

 Once upon a time, I was a bank auditor.